Letters: Climate protest, modern thinking, crime and Muldoon's legacy

 A political career which promised much, but did he simply lose his way?

-P.J.
-Edmondson, Tauranga.
+P J Edmondson, Tauranga.

 Tuaia 250 flotilla